Potted Plants

 When times are hard, sweet potatoes are a filling and valuable commodity to have on hand.

-The key to successful sweet potatoes is soil preparation!
+• The key to successful sweet potatoes is soil preparation!
 A moderately fertile sandy loam soil is ideal.
-If using heavier potting soil, a mixture amended with homemade compost or horse manure is best.
+If using heavier potting soil, mixed with compost.

 Harvest Tip: Allow the roots to dry out in the sun for several hours and then place potatoes in a warm room for 10 days to cure.
 (This allows the starch to turn to sugar for maximum flavor and taste!)